BigSam101/climate-energy-forecasting/README.md

 ## 📁 Project Structure

 - [data/](./data)
-  Raw dataset (not included due to size/privacy).
+  Raw dataset (not included as I have no permission to share).
 Stored locally.

 - [gee/](./gee)
   Google Earth Engine scripts used to extract ERA5-Land weather data.